 Same Book, Different Answers

 It’s no secret that there is tension in the world of missions today.
 Much of the discussion centers on how we read and apply the book of Acts.
-Should we expect the gospel to run as rapidly as it did in the first century?
+How should we expect the gospel to run as rapidly as it did in the first century?
 Should we shape our strategies around Paul’s missionary journeys?
 Should we appoint elders relatively quickly, like Paul and Barnabas did in Acts 14?
-Should we shake the dust off of our feet and move on from hardened soils?
+How should we shake the dust off of our feet and move on from hardened soils?
 These are just a few questions that emerge from the narratives of Acts.
 If these questions are based on the same book, why are there so many different answers?
 Why does Acts yield such varying approaches and practices of ministry?

 One reason so few of our discussions result in a shared understanding is that we don’t go back to the root of the disagreement.
 I’m convinced that inconsistent application of Acts arises from our inconsistent approach toward Acts.
 This discussion usually centers around whether or not the individual narratives of Acts are prescriptive, providing rules to obey or practices to imitate for the church today.
 That’s an important question, but it doesn’t address the underlying issue—how we approach the book as a whole.

-I remember being trained in church planting before we served in Central Asia.
+I remember being trained in church planting and missions practices before we served in Central Asia.
 We broke up into groups and looked at every church plant in the book of Acts.
 Each group looked for similarities and differences between Philippi, Corinth, Thessalonica, and the others in Paul’s missionary journeys.
 We saw general commonalities.
 We noticed some differences.
 Synthesizing our results, we developed a “biblical” approach to church planting to apply on the field where we were headed.
 Was that wrong?
 No. It was actually a helpful exercise.
 Is that approach best?
 I think not.

 Why?
 Simply put, we let our agenda drive our reading.
 We jumped right into the middle of the story that was most applicable to our situation and dissected each episode of a church plant to find the “biblical pattern.”
 In an earnest desire to plant churches in the “biblical way,” our question demanded answers.
 We cornered Luke into giving us the “biblical method” that would yield explosive church growth like we saw in the first century.
 After all, who wouldn’t desire that?
 So, we asked the book of Acts to show us a biblical method, and to our great joy, we got it!
 Luke yielded the template, but we never stopped to consider if Luke wanted us to read his book in that fashion.

 Our desire wasn’t wrong; we wanted to obey the biblical pattern.
 Our approach was off.
-We approached Acts as a “playbook” for modern missions.
+We approached Acts as a “playbook” for modern missions practices.
 We huddled up around those tables like that American football team huddled around its quarterback.
 Luke knelt down in the middle of our table, having received the “play” by divine inspiration, and we leaned in, desperately wanting to know what we should do to see the mission accomplished.
 This is where many of us miss how the book of Acts works.